 Last month we studied the basics of our dressage position.
-This month we will focus on the essentials for successful riding over fences?your jumping position.
+This month we will focus on the essentials for successful riding over fences–your jumping position.
 I plan to go into quite a bit of detail about this because an insecure jumping position can be dangerous.
-Space constraints won't allow me to include specific exercises to improve your position as part of this detailed description.
+Space constraints won’t allow me to include specific exercises to improve your position as part of this detailed description.
 This is a departure from my usual habit where, if I tell you something is wrong, I suggest ways to improve it.
-This month, you will find those suggestions in my online continuation here.

 In my last column, I quoted Bill Steinkraus, a great theoretician as well as a great rider, and here he is, back again: “The rider’s position must provide a stable platform from which the skilled rider can apply the aids with the precision of a surgeon.”

 All good riders I have ever seen had one thing in common: an excellent lower-leg position.
 It makes sense when you think about it.
 Our stability is based on our positions in the saddle, and our positions in the saddle are based on our lower legs.
 However, before talking about your stability and the basics of your jumping position, we must make sure your stirrups are correctly adjusted for jumping.